 One often encounters talk about one-, two-, and three-point perspective, as if there were significant distinctions to be made between kinds of central point perspective based on the number of vanishing points.
 (What is bandied about as four-, five-, or six-point perspective are altogether different kinds of projection from Alberti’s.)
 This tripartite classification is really a classification of drawing techniques for certain simple spatial arrangements, not a typology of perspective.
 As a typology of perspective, it would be woefully incomplete because there is no upper limit on the number of vanishing points.
 There are as many vanishing points in the image plane as there are families of parallel lines in the object space that are not parallel to each other or to the image plane.
 The following photograph has no fewer than seven vanishing points.

 If we placed a cube on the floor of the building in such a way that its sides aren’t aligned with the walls, we would bring the number of vanishing points to nine.
 And so on.
-The number of vanishing points tells us something about the depicted scenery, not about the manner of depiction.
+The number of vanishing points tells us something about the depicted scene, not about the manner of depiction.

 Alberti and others devised techniques for producing perspectival images that combine geometric construction with physical machinery.
 Some of it gets rather involved.
 One may wonder if the engraving on the right from Albrecht Dürer's Unterweysung der Messung (Measurement Tutorial) from 1525 was meant to illustrate a practical method or to embellish the logic of projection.